panchnayak/bigopencloud/kubernetes/README.md

 KOPS is an effort to automate the instalation and configuration of Kubernetes Cluster Environment.
 Currentlly it fully supported on AWS.

-I think its is not yet supported on Azure platform,it might be bacuse Azure has its own Resoucre Manager scripts to install and configure Kubernetes on Azure platform.I have tried it on Azure platform and based on my own learning i am giving a step by step procedure to install,configure and use Kubernetes Cluster on AWS cloud environment.
+I think it is is not yet supported on Azure platform,it might be bacuse Azure has its own Resoucre Manager scripts to install and configure Kubernetes on Azure platform.I have tried it on Azure platform and based on my own learning i am giving a step by step procedure to install,configure and use Kubernetes Cluster on AWS cloud environment.

-This practicall script is Based on the Tutorial on https://github.com/kubernetes/kops/blob/master/docs/aws.md
+This Quickstart script is Based on the Tutorial on https://github.com/kubernetes/kops/blob/master/docs/aws.md

 It is better to have a fresh Virtual machine on Virtual Box or VMware Workstation.I am using a minimal CentOS 7 instalation.